Covid-19 information

 - Ministry of HealthNew advertisement: Restrictions on the size of gatherings due to the COVID-19 pandemic27.08.2020

-- Ministry of Health, Ministry of Industries and Innovation, Ministry of Justice, Ministry of Transport and Local Government, Prime Minister's Office, Ministry for Foreign AffairsDouble border screening for all arriving passengers14.08.2020
+- Ministry of Health, Ministry of Food٫ Agriculture and Fisheries, Ministry of Justice, Ministry of Infrastructure, Prime Ministers Office, Ministry for Foreign AffairsDouble border screening for all arriving passengers14.08.2020

 - Ministry of HealthModified rules on restrictions on public gatherings take effect on 14 August12.08.2020